gooddata/gooddata-ui-sdk/libs/sdk-ui-filters/api/sdk-ui-filters.api.md

 import { DashboardAttributeFilterSelectionMode } from '@gooddata/sdk-model';
 import { DashboardDateFilterConfigMode } from '@gooddata/sdk-model';
 import { DateFilterGranularity } from '@gooddata/sdk-model';
+import { DateFilterOption as DateFilterOption_2 } from './interfaces/index.js';
 import { DateString } from '@gooddata/sdk-model';
 import { ElementsQueryOptionsElementsSpecification } from '@gooddata/sdk-backend-spi';
 import { GoodDataSdkError } from '@gooddata/sdk-ui';
+import { GranularityIntlKey as GranularityIntlKey_2 } from './constants/i18n.js';
 import { IAbsoluteDateFilterForm } from '@gooddata/sdk-model';
 import { IAbsoluteDateFilterPreset } from '@gooddata/sdk-model';
 import { IAlignPoint } from '@gooddata/sdk-ui-kit';